tldr-pages/tldr/pages/common/sdcv.md

 `sdcv --list-dictist-dicts`

-- get definition using only selected dictionary:
+- Get definition using only selected dictionary:

 `sdcv --use-dict {{dictionary_name}} {{search_term}}`

 - Show general help:
+How can I deploy 1.0.0-beta?
+Where do I report a bug or request a feature?
+How can I contribute?
+(There are several other ways besides coding) What is the project structure?
+What is the application infrastructure?
+Who is behind HospitalRun? etc.

 `sdcv --help`